Thumb sucking: Dental problems and prevention

 Most children stop sucking on thumbs, pacifiers or other objects on their own between 2 and 4 years of age.
 No harm is done to their teeth or jaws until permanent teeth start to erupt.
 The only time it might cause concern is if it goes on beyond 6 to 8 years of age.
 At this time, it may affect the shape of the oral cavity or dentition.

 During thumbsucking the tongue sits in a lowered position and so no longer balances the forces from the buccal group of musculature.
 This results in narrowing of the upper arch and a posterior crossbite.
 Thumbsucking can also cause the maxillary central incisors to tip labially and the mandibular incisors to tip lingually, resulting in an increased overjet and anterior open bite malocclusion, as the thumb rests on them during the course of sucking.

 In addition to proclination of the maxillary incisors, mandibular incisors retrusion will also happen.
 Transverse maxillary deficiency gives rise to posterior crossbite, ultimately leading to a Class II malocclusion.

 Children may experience difficulty in swallowing and speech patterns due to the adverse changes.
-Aside from the damaging physical aspects of thumb sucking, there are also additional risks, which unfortunately, are present at all ages.
+Aside from the damaging physical aspects of thumb sucking, there are also additional risks, which are present at all ages.
 These include increased risk of infection from communicable diseases, due to the simple fact that non-sterile thumbs are covered with infectious agents, as well as many social implications.
-Some children experience social difficulties, as often children are taunted by their peers for engaging in what they can consider to be an “immature” habit.
+Some children experience social difficulties, as often children are taunted by their peers for engaging in what they can consider to be an "immature" habit.
 This taunting often results the child being rejected by the group or being subjected to ridicule by their peers, which can cause understandable psychological stress.

 Methods to stop sucking habits are divided into 2 categories: Preventive Therapy and Appliance Therapy.

 Examples to prevent their children from sucking their thumbs include the use of bitterants or piquant substances on their child's hands—although this is not a procedure encouraged by the American Dental Association or the Association of Pediatric Dentists.
 Some suggest that positive reinforcements or calendar rewards be given to encourage the child to stop sucking their thumb.